rydmike/theme_demo/README.md

 Both the Hive and the Shared Preferences also include converters to persist different `enum`'s in a type safe way, and `Color` as `ìnt` values.
 Hive provides its own `TypeAdapter` class that allows us to do the same.
 For the SharedPreferences implementation we baked in the type conversions.

-Obviously to add handling of additional data types we need to add handling of them to our Hive and SharedPreferences implementations.
+Obviously to add support for additional data types, we must add handling of them to our Hive and SharedPreferences implementations.

-We won't go through the implementations here, but you can find the [Hive one here](https://github.com/rydmike/theme_demo/blob/master/lib/persistence/key_value/models/key_value_db_hive.dart) the SharedPreferences one here[here](https://github.com/rydmike/theme_demo/blob/master/lib/persistence/key_value/models/key_value_db_prefs.dart), if you want to study them.
-The one for SharedPreferences is quite a bit longer, in order to handle both the occasionally needed nullable types, and the type conversions.
+We won't go through the implementations here, but you can find the [Hive one here](https://github.com/rydmike/theme_demo/blob/master/lib/persistence/key_value/models/key_value_db_hive.dart) the [SharedPreferences one here](https://github.com/rydmike/theme_demo/blob/master/lib/persistence/key_value/models/key_value_db_prefs.dart), if you want to study them.
+The one for SharedPreferences is a bit longer, in order to handle both the occasionally needed nullable types, and the type conversions.

 ## Settings